roynov01/HiVis/README.md

 ## Getting started
 ### Installation

-To avoid dependency conflicts, we recommend the the use of a dedicated [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment.
+To avoid dependency conflicts, we recommend the use of a dedicated [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment.
 In a terminal run the command: